misoboute/baking/Sourdough-Barbari-Bread.template.md

 ![Shaped rounds after glazing](images/Barbari-10/after-glazing.jpg)

 ## Final rise
-Time: 10:15-14:15
+Time: ${shapeEndTime}-${finalRiseEndTime}

 ### Comments
 In this step, the dough rounds should rise up to a critical point where more gas is built up inside but the round doesn't lose too much strength.
-We aim for about 115% a rise in this step.
-We can't exactly measure the volumetric rise of each round but, ignoring temperature variance, we could assume that the final rise has an almost equal rate to the bulk rise and therefore the time needed for a 115% rise will be proportionate to that needed for the bulk rise (135%) by a factor of `ln(1.15) / ln(1.35) = 0.47`.
+We aim for about ${finalRiseVolIncPercent} a rise in this step.
+We can't exactly measure the volumetric rise of each round but, ignoring temperature variance, we could assume that the final rise has an almost equal rate to the bulk rise and therefore the time needed for a ${finalRiseVolIncPercent} rise will be proportionate to that needed for the bulk rise (${bulkRiseVolIncPercent}) by a factor that can be calculated as below.
 Generally speaking, given the temperature remains steady during the bulk and the final rise, we could estimate the time for the final rise as:
 ```
 t2 = t1 * ln(r2) / ln(r1)
 ```
 where:
-- `t2`: time required for the final rise (4.05 h)
+- `t2`: time required for the final rise
-- `t1`: time required for the bulk rise (9 h)
+- `t1`: time required for the bulk rise
-- `r2`: volume increase rate during the final rise (1.5)
+- `r2`: volume increase rate during the final rise
-- `r1`: volume increase rate during the bulk rise (1.2)
+- `r1`: volume increase rate during the bulk rise

-*Note*: For type 500 flour, we go for a 115% rise and for type 850 flour 120%-125%.
+*Note*: For type 500 flour, we go for around 115% rise and for type 850 flour 120%-125%.
 If the bulk has been over-fermented, you should have a shorter bench rise.

 _Shaped rounds after the final rise_
 ![Shaped rounds after the final rise](images/Barbari-10/after-final-rise.jpg)

 ## Bake
-Preheat time: 13:15
+Preheat time: ${preheatTime}
-Time: 14:15-17:15
+Time: ${finalRiseEndTime}-${bakeEndTime}

 ### Comments
-Start preheating the oven 1 hour before putting in the first loaf.
+Start preheating the oven ${preheatDuration} hour before putting in the first loaf to 250 deg C.

 The first round to have been shaped should be baked first.
 If the glaze is too much dried, apply a little more of it on top of the round.
 Grooving should be done right before baking (not right after shaping) because the pattern begins to dissappear during the bench rise.
 Punch the pattern by putting the 6 fingers on your both hands (3 middle fingers on each hand) together in a row to form the likeness of a comb, then punch the comb deep into the flattened dough to create about 5-6 rows of finger-holes that go from the left end of the round to the right end of it.
 The rows should be about 2cm apart.
 Leave unpunched margins of about 2cm at the top and bottom and 1cm at the sides.

 _Barbari pattern on the dough_
 ![Barbari pattern on the dough](images/Barbari-9/10-barbari-pattern.jpg)

 Place the peel near the bench and flour generously with whole wheat flour or milled bran.
 Then lift the flattened dough off with both hands and extend it longitudinally to the full size of the loaf (30 cm) while maintaining its width and place it on the peel floured side down.
 Take care not to disturb the shape too much (except for extending the length) when lifting with the hands.
 Put your hands together with the back of the hands down right in front of the round.
 Then shovel both your hands underneath the round.
 After spreading the dough on the peel you can sprinkle the top with sesame, poppy, other seeds or nuts, etc. Bring the peel near the oven and pull the oven tray out.
 Then place the loaf in the oven by sliding it on the tray and putting the tray back in the oven.
 No need to flour or grease the oven tray beforehand.
+Immediately turn the oven temperature to 225 deg C.

 _Dough rolled out on the peel and topped with sesame_
 ![Dough rolled out on the peel and topped with sesame](images/Barbari-9/11-dough-on-peel.jpg)